 The catch is that Phase 2 liver detox is often sluggish, probably because of the lack of intake of the above nutrients in sufficient quantities.
 You really do not want this, because the metabolites of Phase 1 are quite dangerous and need to be moved out!

 So, you may activate Phase 1 simply by your morning coffee and your evening glass of wine, yet if you have a sluggish Phase 2, you could suffer the results of these “toxins” hours later.
 This may explain your insomnia, brain fog, or hot flashes, for example.

 There is growing scientific evidence suggesting that certain diseases are the direct result of damage to the body from poor Phase 2 detoxification.
-Some of the diseases that may be caused by toxic intermediate metabolites and free radicals include cancer, Parkinson’s disease, fibromyalgia, chronic fatigue, lupus and immune dysfunction.
+This includes cancer, Parkinson’s, fibromyalgia, chronic fatigue, lupus and immune dysfunction.

 This is about transportation.
 It mainly refers to the transport of Phase 2 conjugates either: to your kidneys for further filtration and then out of your body via your bladder and urine OR out with your bile into your small intestine, and down through your GI tract for elimination via stool.

 Phase 3 requires: